CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

 Let's break down this syntax.

 The `test` function is part of the Jest API, a function we use to perform a particular task.
-In particular, we'll use `test` to define a test case.
+In particular, we're using `test` to create a test case.
+Before, we could use `Math.round` and `console.log` because `Math` and `console` are provided for us by Node.

+`test` isn't provided by Node, but when we ask Jest to run our tests, it will make sure the `test` function exists and that our code can use it.

 Let's break down the arguments we're passing to `test`:

-- 1st argument: `"converts 1 to an ordinal number"`, which describes the behaviour we're testing for
+- 1st argument: `"converts 1 to an ordinal number"`, a string which describes the behaviour we're testing for
 - 2nd argument: `function () {}`, we will write some assertions in this `function () {}` to check the behaviour

 ### ⚖️ Creating assertions